AboutCodingBE/esd-basic-jpa-dojo/src/main/java/be/aboutcoding/jpadojo/entityrelations/onetoone/exercises/1-Person-car-one-to-one-cascade.md

 # Exercise: One-to-One Relationship with Cascade Operations

+You will find the classes to adjust in the `be.aboutcoding.jpadojo.entityrelations.onetoone.domain` package.

 ## Verify your solution with an AI agent:

 `verify my person-car-one-to-one relationship exercise`